-David Richardson is a Senior Engineer based in Minnesota with more than 27 years of consulting experience focused on managing and executing environmental and engineering projects for private and public sector clients.
+David Richardson is a Senior Engineer based in Minnesota with more than 30 years of experience managing and executing environmental assessment and engineering projects for private and public sector clients in the United States.

-David has significant experience in multi-media investigation and remediation of agricultural chemicals including pesticides, herbicides and fertilizers as well as petroleum hydrocarbons, chlorinated solvents and coal combustion residuals.
-He has designed and implemented a variety of soil vapor extraction, groundwater extraction, dual-phase extraction, air sparging, and nutrient injection systems using both vertical and horizontal wells.
-He has also designed and implemented soil excavations and ex situ chemical oxidation treatments, as well as in situ stabilization/solidification and biological treatments for enhanced reductive dechlorination.
+David has significant experience helping clients with multi-media investigation and remediation of coal combustion residuals (CCR), petroleum hydrocarbons, chlorinated solvents, and agricultural chemicals.
+He has designed and implemented a variety of groundwater extraction, multi-phase extraction, soil vapor extraction, vapor intrusion mitigation, air sparging, and injection systems using both vertical and horizontal wells.
+He has designed and implemented soil excavations, chemical oxidation treatments, in situ stabilization/solidifications for CCR and coal tar, and biological treatments for enhanced reductive dechlorination.

 As a consultant, David has extensive experience assisting clients by evaluating and designing remedies for CCR impoundments that involve dewatering and capping and estimating seepage rates.
 He has used numerical models to evaluate groundwater impacts from seepage and develop remedial strategies that include large networks of vertical and horizontal pumping and injection wells.
 He has designed several horizontal pumping and injection wells over 1,000 feet long within and beneath CCR impoundments using directional drilling and one-pass trenching.
 Other CCR remedies include in situ flushing, monitored natural attenuation (MNA), and permeable reactive barriers (PRBs).